The 2025 International Editorial Cartoon Contest is now open. Enter Here »

 Nominees must demonstrate exceptional resilience in pursuing stories that serve the public interest despite these obstacles.
 The awards honour those who have shown courage in continuing their work to promote press freedom, transparency, and the right to report on issues that matter, even in the face of adversity.
 These individuals make a lasting impact on public discourse by ensuring that critical stories are told, regardless of the challenges they face.

-This year, WPFC will award two Press Freedom prizes, one for larger publications and a Press Freedom, Local Journalism award for a journalist who works for a small-market news organization.
+WPFC awards two Press Freedom prizes, one for larger publications and a Press Freedom, Local Journalism award for a journalist who works for a small-market news organization.

 Career Achievement Award in honour of Spencer Moore